-Do any of these ring familiar to you: perfectionism with an inner constant critic.
-Over-responsibility.
-Discounting painful emotion or past trauma.
-Chastising yourself if you’re not counting your blessings.
-Always being there for others, but sharing very little of who you really are, or what problems you might have.
+Do any of these ring familiar to you: perfectionism with an inner constant critic, over-responsibility, inability or great difficulty with expressing emotional vulnerability, chastising yourself if you’re not counting your blessings, always being there for others, but sharing very little of who you really are or what problems you might have?

-Researchers, such as Paul Hewitt of the University of British Columbia, are sounding the cry that perfectionism can be a helpful trait, but can also be also linked with self-dissatisfaction and creates significant stress on your body.
-But it’s also being shown that perfectionism can cause even greater damage.
+Researchers such as Paul Hewitt of the University of British Columbia are sounding the cry that perfectionism can be a helpful trait, but that it can also be also linked with self-dissatisfaction and can create significant stress on your body.
+It doesn’t end there; it’s also being shown that perfectionism can cause even greater damage.

 Why is this so scary?
-Because if you’re perfectionistic, you’re also really good at hiding pain.
+Because if you’re perfectionistic, you’re likely also really good at hiding pain.

-It’s when the end no longer justifies the means.
-It’s when the burden of isolation, the despair of closeted-off feelings, or the suicidal urges to end the charade become too great, that you might come tell a good friend or a parent about your struggles or even go into a therapist’s office for help.
+Because at some point the end no longer justifies the means.
+Eventually the burden of isolation, the despair of closeted-off feelings, or the suicidal urges to end the charade become too great, so much so that you might come tell a good friend or a parent about your struggles or even go into a therapist’s office for help.

 The five stages of healing.. the Five C’s…